sumantaray/Covid19PPI/README.md

 The user input for #Number of Features to be selected using the algorithm.

 Output **Feature_Matrix** is the feature representaion of each node.

-The similarity links are predicted frm this feature matrix.
+Then Lovain clustering is mployed on Feature_Matrix.

+Three similarity measures are computed on each cluster, then rank aggregation is applied to obtain aggregated neighbor protein list of each SARS-Cov-host protein.

+The Predicted indirect interactions between human proteins and SARS-CoV2 proteins are given in **S1** file.

 ## Pre-requisites